The USS Darter (SS-227) was a Gato-class World War II era submarine.

 In a performance of duty which was to bring both submarines the Navy Unit Commendation, Darter sank Admiral Takeo Kurita's flagship Atago, then critically damaged Takao, another heavy cruiser.
 Dace attacked and destroyed the heavy cruiser Maya.
 Darter proceeded to track the damaged cruiser Takao in the Palawan Passage.
-Near midnight on October 24, 1944, Darter ran aground on Bombay Shoal, at the geographic position 9.406°N, 116.984°E, which is designated in the thumbnail below by the pin marked "A." 3
+Near midnight on October 24, 1944, Darter ran aground on Bombay Shoal, at the geographic position 9° 26' 00" N, 116° 55' 00" E. 3

 All efforts to right the submarine failed.
 With a rapidly receding tide, the water was just too shallow.
 The boat was scuttled and her entire crew was transferred to Dace.
 Demolition charges and torpedoes fired by Dace failed to sink Darter.
 Dace made it back safely to Fremantle with Darter's crew on November 7, 1944.
 4

 On October 31, 1944, USS Nautilus (SS-168) used its six-inch guns to finish Darter.
 Nautilus scored fifty-five hits on Darter's hulk, and her report stated, "It is doubtful that any equipment in Darter at 11:30 this date would be of any value to Japan - except as scrap."
 5

 The Navy Department issued the following press release regarding Darter's loss:

 U. S. SUBMARINE DESTROYED TO PREVENT CAPTURE